dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

             -   Project to which you are inviting people.

         *   -   **Seat Type**
             -   An available seat type for the invitees.
-                For more information, see the :ref:`seat_types` section.
+For more information, see the :ref:`admin_seat_types` section.

         *   -   **Email**
-            -   Email addresses or member names
-                (if they already exist in the Leap service) of the people you want to invite to the project.
+            -   Email addresses or member names (if they already exist in the Leap service) of the people you want to invite to the project.

                 **Tip:**

                 *   You can copy and paste multiple email addresses from either a single column in an Excel spreadsheet or a semicolon-, space-, new line-, or comma-delimited list (for example, a CSV file).

                 *   To edit an invitee, double-click the field for the invitee's name or email address.

                 *   To display an email address, place the pointer over the invitee field.

                 *   To delete an invitee at the end of the list, place the cursor at the end of the list and press `Backspace`.
 To delete the next invitee, press `Backspace` again.

                 **Note:** The email addresses to be added must be specified in the **Overview** tab > **Allowed Email Settings** section.
-                For more information, see :ref:`allowed_email_addresses`.
+                For more information, see :ref:`admin_allowed_email_addresses`.

         *   -   **Set solver access limit** (time-based projects only)
             -   Maximum amount of solver-access time available per month for the specified invitees.
 You set this maximum with one of the following options:

                 *   *Deselected*